 - Roku: Roku’s boxes are probably the most complete solution for typical TV users, starting at $50 and offering over 450 “channels” of video and music services you can stream directly to your TV.
 Roku includes a remote and offers a remote app for iPhone and Android so you can control your TV from your phone.
 You’ll be much happier with a Roku than you will be fighting with your smart TV’s clunky, old interface.

-- Apple TV: Apple offers its Apple TV box for $149 or $199 depending on the storage that you choose.
+- Apple TV: Apple offers its new Apple TV box for $149 or $199 depending on the storage that you choose.
 It allows you to play content from iTunes as well as from other popular services like Netflix, HBO Go, and Hulu Plus on your TV.
 It’s most compelling feature is AirPlay — if you already have a Mac, iPhone, or iPad, you can use AirPlay to stream content from your device’s screen to your TV wirelessly.
 This is the ideal device for people who already own Apple devices or want access to iTunes content on their TV.

 - Chromecast: Google’s Chromecast is relatively new, but it’s very cheap and has a lot of potential.
 For just $35, you get a little stick you can plug into your TV’s HDMI port.
 You can then stream content from Netflix, YouTube, Hulu Plus, HBO Go, Google Play Movies and Music, Pandora, and any Chrome browser tab directly to your TV.
 More services are being added over time.
 You control the Chromecast with an app on your existing Android smartphone or tablet, iPhone, or iPad.
 Available services are currently a bit limited here, but the experience will be nicer than using smart TV software.

 Game consoles can also offer you access to video-streaming services and built-in web browsers.
 If you already have a game console you use, you’re better off using your game console rather than the software integrated into your smart TV.